VIKTÓRIA MOZGAI

 Qualifications

-• 2015– PhD student, Eötvös Loránd University, Faculty of Natural Sciences, Doctoral School of Earth Sciences.
-Research topic: Analytical examination of Late Roman silver artefacts - the use of results in the archaeometric interpretation of the objects
+• 2024 PhD (petrology-geochemistry), Eötvös Loránd University, Faculty of Natural Sciences, Doctoral School of Earth Sciences.
+Title of the PhD thesis: Analytical examination of Late Roman silver artefacts – the use of results in the archaeometrical interpretation of the objects

-• 2014 geologist (MSc), Eötvös Loránd University, Faculty of Natural Sciences
+• 2014 geologist (MSc), Eötvös Loránd University, Faculty of Natural Sciences.
+Title of the MSc thesis: Genetic studies on the epithermal mineralisation around Parádfürdő

 • 2012 earth sciences researcher (BSc), Eötvös Loránd University, Faculty of Natural Sciences